 First off, I wear sunscreen every single day (hopefully obvious by now why)!
 Before I apply my sunscreen, I use my vitamin C serum, which among other benefits, adds another layer of environmental protection thanks to the antioxidant properties.
 Sunscreen is my last step before applying make-up (if i’m wearing it that day- which is like never at the moment LOL).

 Sunscreens that are broad spectrum with an SPF of at least 30 are the two biggest factors in a sunscreen to look out for.
-I currently use EltaMD’s UV Clear Broad Spectrum SPF 46 sunscreen, as I absolutely love the consistency of the product!
+I currently use La Roche-Posay sunscreen, as I absolutely love this product!
+It’s full of antioxidants and Vitamin C & E. I’ve been using this for years!
 Supergoop Unseen Sunscreen SPF 40 is another highly rated sunscreen, with red algae to help protect against blue light.

 To sum it allll up….if you’re interested in anti-aging, please be wearing sunscreen in the winter!
 Keep following along for more lifestyle posts (Check out these 10 at-home must have fitness items!).